zmalone/chef-web-docs/source/automate/install/index.md

 To help get started with Chef Automate more quickly, you begin by using automation to build infrastructure that runs in Amazon Web Services (AWS).
 All you need is an AWS account and a Chef Automate license key (you sign up for a trial key on the next page).

 The automation brings up a fully-functional Chef Automate system in an isolated AWS environment that won't affect anything else you're running.
-After you complete the tutorial, you can experiment further and then simply tear down the environment when you're done.
+After you complete the tutorials, you can experiment further and then simply tear down the environment when you're done.

 [COMMENT] Learn more about how to use the full power of Chef Automate to accomplish your business goals.
 Go to [www.chef.io/automate](https://www.chef.io/automate) to read the white paper.